Praful-Joshi/MMU-XINU/README.md

-# 📦 XINU MMU Project
+# 📦 XINU MMU

 ### Project Overview

-This project extends a barebones version of the Xinu operating system by adding full **demand paging** support, including an **MMU (Memory Management Unit)** implementation.
+This project extends a barebones version of the XINU operating system by adding full **demand paging** support, including an **MMU (Memory Management Unit)** implementation.
 It introduces paging-based virtual memory with dynamic allocation, a backing store system, page fault handling, and page replacement policies.

 ### Key Features